A prototype for a redesigned Audi A4 has been spotted again.

 Inside, we're likely to see an uncluttered dash topped by a single panel comprising both the instrument cluster and infotainment system.
 There should also be an advanced head-up display with augmented-reality elements (navigation symbols, for example) on offer.

 Audi has confirmed that it will only introduce electric vehicles from 2026, meaning this will be the final A4 generation fitted with internal-combustion engines.
 The platform should be an updated version of the Volkswagen Group's MLB Evo platform found in the current A4, meaning longitudinal mounting of engines and standard front-wheel drive.

 2024 Audi A4 Avant spy shots - Photo credit: S. Baldauf/SB-Medien

 Expect all powertrains to be electrified, either with mild-hybrid or plug-in hybrid technology.
 It isn't clear whether diesel engines will be offered, though some might be in markets where the fuel is still popular.

 Electric versions of the redesigned A4 based on VW Group's PPE modular EV platform are also thought to be coming, though the vehicles may feature unique styling treatments to help differentiate them from the regular A4.
 The PPE platform debuts this year in an Audi Q6 E-Tron, and will eventually spawn multiple EVs across the VW Group brand portfolio.

-Interestingly, it's been reported that the redesigned A4 will be topped by a pair of electrified RS variants developed by Audi Sport, one battery-electric and the other a plug-in hybrid.
+Interestingly, it has been reported that the redesigned A4 will be topped by a pair of electrified RS variants developed by Audi Sport, one battery-electric and the other a plug-in hybrid.
 Stay tuned.